LeoPBgit/Pikzilla-Racing/memory-bank/projectbrief.md

 4. Consistent design language throughout the site
 5. Clear information architecture that makes content easy to find
 6. Engaging visual elements that capture the excitement of racing
-7. Proper implementation of React components and TypeScript
+7. Proper implementation of HTML, CSS, and JavaScript
 8. Code organization that follows best practices and is maintainable

 ## Timeline and Phases